Center-freeness of finite-step solvable groups arising from anabelian geometry: The m -step solvable Grothendieck conjecture

-is trivial.
+is trivial, since the group $\FinStepSolvQuo{\EtFundGrpGeom{X_{2}}}{m}$ is center-free by Theorem~\ref{mainthm_center_free_fund}.
 Hence the left-hand vertical arrow in the above commutative diagram is bijective.
 Moreover, the right-hand vertical arrow is surjective by~\cite[Theorem~18.1]{MR1720187}, and injective by~\cite[Lemma~4.9]{MR4745885}.
 (Note that~\cite[Lemma~4.9]{MR4745885} assumed that $k$ is a field finitely generated over $\mathbb{Q}$.
 However, the proof can be applied to the case where $k$ is a sub-$p$-adic field.)
-Thus, by the snake lemma, the middle vertical arrow is also bijective.
+Thus, by the diagram chase, the middle vertical arrow is also bijective.
 This completes the proof. \end{proof}

 \begin{remark} In Theorem~\ref{cor:relative_anabelian}, we assumed that $\Sigma=\{p\}$.
 If we further assume that $m\geq 3$, this assumption can be weakened to $p\in\Sigma$.
 The author expects that the same statement should hold for such $\Sigma$ even when $m=2$.
 However, to prove this, we would need to check whether the proof of~\cite[Theorem~18.1]{MR1720187} applies in this setting as well.
 At the time of writing, the author has not attempted this modification. \end{remark}